 From the USA, we move again to Norway, where the Mongefossen waterfall is located.
 Today, its height is 773 m, although it was once higher, a hydroelectric power plant was built in its vicinity, which significantly reduced its flow.

 Gocta – 771 m – Peru

-The Gotca waterfall , recently discovered in 2002 by a traveler and scientist from Germany – Stefan Ziemendorff, is located in Peru in the central point of the Chachapoyas province.
+The Gotca waterfall , recently discovered in 2002 by a traveller and scientist from Germany – Stefan Ziemendorff, is located in Peru in the central point of the Chachapoyas province.
 The nearest town is Cocachimba.
 Reaching the waterfall is made difficult not only by the endless tropics or high mountains, but also by the local population.
 According to their myths, this land is inhabited by gods.
 Gotca Waterfall is 771 m high.